-Points of interest for hikers include Chautauqua Park, which offers a variety of moderate to strenuous trails that provide access into the Flatirons.
+Points of interest for hikers include Chautauqua Park, which offers various of moderate to strenuous trails that provide access into the Flatirons.
 Chautauqua Park is a protected destination located within the Boulder City Limits.

-The Flatirons are five unique rock formations with tons of opportunity for exploration.
+The Flatirons are five unique rock formations with tons of opportunities for exploration.

-Nearby Estes Park is a hiker’s heaven, comprised of protected mountains, forests, and alpine meadows.
+Nearby Estes Park and Rocky Mountain National Park is a hiker’s heaven comprised of protected mountains, forests, and alpine meadows.